ethereum/fe/spec/index.md

 The first memory slot (`0x00`) is used to keep track of the lowest available memory slot.
 Newly allocated segments begin at the value given by this slot.
-When more memory has been allocated, this value stored in `0x00` in increased.
+When more memory has been allocated, the value stored in `0x00` is increased.

+We do not free memory after it is allocated.

 #### 6.3.1.
 Sequence types in memory